-Making your passion your career is the most satisfying achievement and fulfillment one can have.
-Not just in academics, but also in extracurriculars like dance, music, and photography, each field is flourishing in its way.
+Making your passion your career is the most satisfying achievement and fulfilment.
+In academics and extracurriculars like dance, music, and photography, each field is flourishing in its way.

-Photography is a fascinating and intriguing activity and a job that many people like, and here you will understand the difference between zoom and telephoto, which are commonly used lenses in photography.
+Photography is a fascinating and intriguing activity and a job that many people like.
+Here you will understand the difference between zoom and telephoto, which are commonly used lenses in photography.

 Zoom Vs Telephoto

-The difference between zoom and telephoto is that zoom is a lens used during dynamic photography with a changeable focal length, whilst telephoto is a lens suited for static photography with a fixed depth of field greater than 50mm.
-A zoom lens can transform into a telephoto lens, but a telephoto lens cannot always transform into a zoom lens.
+The difference between zoom and telephoto is that zoom is a lens used during dynamic photography with a changeable focal length.
+Telephoto is a lens suited for static photography with a fixed depth of field more significant than 50mm.
+A zoom lens can transform into a telephoto lens, but a telephoto lens cannot continually transform into a zoom lens.

-The zoom lens is well-known for its changeable focal length, which may be adjusted to meet the needs of the photographer.
+The zoom lens is well-known for its changeable focal length, which may be adjusted to meet the photographer’s needs.

-Because of their wide range of focal lengths, zoom lenses are widely utilized for capturing moving objects as well as wildlife photography.
+Because of their wide range of focal lengths, zoom lenses are widely utilized for capturing moving objects and wildlife photography.

 Comparison Table